urbanairship/ios-library/README.md

 - Registering for UIUserNotificationTypeNone will prevent a re-registration until the device has been restarted and the settings are manually updated in Settings.app.
 There is a workaround for this issue in UA SDK 5.0.0.
 (Radar #17878212)
-- The boolean properties on UIUserNotificationAction are mutated in the UIUserNotificationCategory isEqual: method, so the authorizationRequired and destructive properties on an action may receive values from actions in other categories in the set registered with iOS.
+- **Resolved in iOS 9** The boolean properties on UIUserNotificationAction are mutated in the UIUserNotificationCategory isEqual: method, so the authorizationRequired and destructive properties on an action may receive values from actions in other categories in the set registered with iOS.
 You may see notification actions with the wrong color